-First thing first:
+First things first:

 So we switched tracks and proposed two corrections to the by-laws, which would:

 These proposals were endorsed by 13 major groups, including Équiterre, Greenpeace, the Suzuki Foundation, Nature Quebec, the Sierra Club, Friends of the Earth, the Council of Canadians, and the indigenous defence charity RAVEN.
-A province-wide version was also submitted to the Quebec government, backed by politicians from all major parties.

 Thank you.